eclipse-sumo/sumo/docs/web/docs/Models/MMPEVEM.md

 Equipping the `vType` with a battery device is necessary because it triggers the parsing and loading of all energy-related quantities.
 Other than that, there is currently no interaction between MMPEVEM and said device.
-This especially entails that the battery's state and output are *not* based on the former.
+This especially entails that the battery's state and output are *not* affected by or based on the former.

-Although default parameters are available, it is strongly advised to explicitly specify *all* the model parameters listed below and to make sure that they are compatible.
+Although default parameters are available, it is strongly advised to explicitly specify *all* the model parameters listed below and to make sure that they are compatible with one another.
 Failing to do so may lead to wrong or even invalid operating points (cf. [Output](#output)) which skew the overall energy consumption.

 ## Model Parameters